inbo/tutorials/content/tutorials/spatial_crs_coding/index.md

 A coordinate reference system (**CRS**) – also called spatial reference system (SRS) – is what you need if you want to interpret numeric coordinates as actual point locations with reference to the Earth.
-Two types of coordinate reference system exist: *geodetic* and *projected* CRSs.
+Two types of coordinate reference system are much used in spatial science:
+*geodetic* and *projected* CRSs.
 The former serve only to locate coordinates relative to a 3D model of the Earth surface, while the latter add a projection to generate coordinates on a 2D map.
 Coordinate operations convert or transform coordinates from one CRS to another, and you often need them because the CRS may differ between dataset 1, dataset 2 or a specific mapping technology (such as `leaflet`).

 As you can expect, a CRS is defined by several elements.
 Essentially, a CRS exists of: